 Hillary joined VCU Sports Medicine Physical Therapy in March of 2017.
 She enjoys treating all orthopaedic conditions with a special interest in treating lower extremity injuries.
 She also works in the VCU RUN lab doing 3D gait analysis for runners and return to sport.
 Hillary is a board-certified clinical specialist in orthopaedic physical therapy, has performed additional training in manual therapy techniques through the Virginia Orthopaedic Manual Physical Therapy Institute, and performs dry needling.
 She is a member of the American Physical Therapy Association (APTA), Orthopaedic sections, and the Virginia Physical Therapy Association.
 She is also a Certified Clinical Instructor through the APTA.

 Hillary received her undergraduate degree in Biology from the Roanoke College and her DPT from Lynchburg College.

 Mark Haith, PT, D.P.T., OCS

 Mark has been part of VCU Sports Medicine Physical Therapy since 2017, after spending the previous 7 years at a spine and sports clinic.
 Mark has served as a volunteer, both at home and overseas, through the AmeriCorps and Peace Corps and has a passion for teaching and helping others, which he carries in his practice.
-He enjoys treating all orthopedic conditions, with a special interest in treating lower extremity injuries.
-Mark has board certification through the APTA as a Clinical Orthopedic Specialist, which he obtained in 2013.
-He has also completed advanced training in orthopedic manual therapy through the Virginia Orthopedic Manual Therapy Institute.
+He enjoys treating all orthopaedic conditions, with a special interest in treating lower extremity injuries.
+Mark has board certification through the APTA as a Clinical Orthopaedic Specialist, which he obtained in 2013.
+He has also completed advanced training in orthopaedic manual therapy through the Virginia Orthopaedic Manual Therapy Institute.